Skilled Charlotte Pedestrian Injury Lawyers

 Pedestrian Accident Injury and the Law

-The medical records of the treatment you received after being struck by a vehicle should document that you were injured in a pedestrian accident.
+The medical records of the treatment you received after being struck by a car or any other vehicle should document that you were injured in a pedestrian accident.
 Those records will be critical in making a claim for compensation.

 Frequently Asked Questions About Pedestrian Accidents